-The 2020 – 2021 season sees Madore’s return to The Metropolitan Opera to sing Mercutio in the Bartlett Sher production of Roméo et Juliette.
-The Canadian baritone also sings the role of Franz Wolff-Metternich in the world premiere of La beauté du monde at Opéra de Montréal, and returns to both Opernhaus Zürich and Manitoba Opera to sing Anthony Hope in Sweeney Todd.
-Orchestral engagements include his debut with the London Symphony Orchestra singing Carmina Burana, conducted by Gianandrea Noseda, and Ramón in Girls of the Golden West with the Los Angeles Philharmonic, conducted by John Adams.
-Madore also appears in recital at Koerner Hall at the Royal Conservatory of Music in Toronto.
+The previous season was set to see Mr. Madore’s scheduled return to The Metropolitan Opera to sing Mercutio in the Bartlett Sher production of Roméo et Juliette.
+Mr. Madore was also scheduled to sing the role of Franz Wolff-Metternich in the world premiere of La beauté du monde at Opéra de Montreal, and was scheduled to return to both Opernhaus Zürich and Manitoba Opera to sing Anthony Hope in Sweeney Todd.
+Scheduled orchestral engagements include his debut with the London Symphony Orchestra singing Carmina Burana, conducted by Gianandrea Noseda, Ramón in Girls of the Golden West with the Los Angeles Philharmonic, and Vaughn Williams’ Sea Symphony with the ORF Radio Symphonie Orchester Wien.
+Mr. Madore appeared in recital at Koerner Hall at the Royal Conservatory of Music in Toronto.
+And at the Opéra Orchestre National Montpellier, he sang the role of Denis in Philip Venables’ Denis & Katya.

-Elliot began the previous season with a Kennedy Center debut in Carmina Burana with the National Symphony Orchestra conducted by music director Gianandrea Noseda followed by returns to Florida Grand Opera for the title role in Don Giovanni, The Metropolitan Opera for Schaunard in La bohème, and a debut at Calgary Opera as Harlekin in Ariadne auf Naxos.
-Additional debuts included Chicago Symphony Orchestra for Carmina Burana conducted by Alain Altinoglu and Cincinnati Symphony for Adams’ El Niño and Estevez’s Cantata Criolla conducted by Juanjo Mena.
+Elliot began the 2019-2020 season with a Kennedy Center debut in Carmina Burana with the National Symphony Orchestra conducted by music director Gianandrea Noseda followed by returns to Florida Grand Opera for the title role in Don Giovanni and to The Metropolitan Opera for Schaunard in La bohème.
+Mr. Madore was scheduled to debut at Calgary Opera as Harlekin in Ariadne auf Naxos.
+Additional debuts would have included Chicago Symphony Orchestra for Carmina Burana conducted by Alain Altinoglu and Cincinnati Symphony for Adams’ El Niño and Estevez’s Cantata Criolla conducted by Juanjo Mena.

 Elliot Madore returned in the season 2018-2019 to the Dutch National Opera in the European premiere of John Adams’ Girls of the Golden West directed by Peter Sellars, a role he premiered at the San Francisco Opera in the 2017-2018 season.
 He also returned to the Zurich Opera in a new production of Sweeney Todd as Anthony Hope and debuted as Figaro in Il barbiere di Siviglia at Manitoba Opera.
 He sang Carmina Burana with the Kalamazoo Bach Festival, Kitchener-Waterloo Symphony, and Colorado Symphony having previously sung it with the Cleveland Orchestra.